Patch-wise localization with Chern-Simons forms in five dimensional supergravity: Examples

 \subsubsection{Black rings}

-The first Lorentzian supersymmetric black hole solution with $S^1\times S^2$ horizon was constructed in \cite{Elvang:2004rt} for minimal gauged supergravity, and it has been extended to an Euclidean non-extremal saddle in \cite{Cassani:2025iix}.
+The first Lorentzian supersymmetric black hole solution with $S^1\times S^2$ horizon was constructed in \cite{Elvang:2004rt} for minimal ungauged supergravity, and it has been extended to an Euclidean non-extremal saddle in \cite{Cassani:2025iix}.
 The solution of \cite{Elvang:2004rt} has been generalized to Lorentzian multi-charge black rings in \cite{Bena:2004de,Elvang:2004ds} for the ungauged STU model, and in \cite{Gauntlett:2004qy} for an arbitrary number of vector multiplets (and also an arbitrary number of concentric ring horizons).
 No asymptotically-AdS supersymmetric black rings have been constructed so far; the near-horizon analysis of \cite{Kunduri:2006uh,Grover:2013hja} excludes the possibility of the existence of black rings in minimal gauged supergravity, however there is no such obstruction to the existence of multi-charge AdS black rings, whose near-horizon geometry has been constructed in \cite{Kunduri:2007qy} for the STU model.

-The geometry of an Euclidean black ring solution is associated to the following fan \cite{Cassani:2025iix}:
+The geometry of an Euclidean black ring solution with a single bubble is associated to a fan of the following form:

 Indeed, using \eqref{cD_a_topology} we find that $\cD_1\,\cong\,S^1\times S^2$ and $\cD_2\,\cong\,S^3$, where $\cD_1$ is the (Euclidean) horizon and $\cD_2$ is the bubble.
-The vectors of the above fan are of the form \eqref{flat_fan}, as required for topologies that can support supersymmetric asymptotically-flat solutions.
-It is not known whether this topology can support asymptotically-AdS solutions; however, if AdS black rings do exist, our localization computation can predict their on-shell action and their thermodynamical properties, including their entropy.
+The asymptotically-flat black ring solutions correspond to the $+$ choice of sign in $V^2$ of the above fan, since this is the only choice compatible with the condition \eqref{flat_fan}, which is required for topologies that can support supersymmetric asymptotically-flat solutions, and is in agreement with \cite{Cassani:2025iix}.
+It is not known whether the topology described by the above fan can support asymptotically-AdS solutions; if they can, comparison with the near horizon solutions of \cite{Kunduri:2007qy} suggests that they would correspond with the $-$ choice of sign in $V^2$, as we will explain later.
+If AdS black rings do exist, our localization computation can predict their on-shell action and their thermodynamical properties, including their entropy.

-In order to use the formula \eqref{OSA_localized} for the localized on-shell action, we parametrize the cohomological constants $\etacoho^I_a$ using \eqref{special_quantization} with $\wb a=1$ and the gauge constants $\gauge^I_a$ using \eqref{gauge_parametrization2} with $w^0=(1,0,0)=-w^3$ and $w^1=(0,1,0)=-w^2$, giving us
+In order to use the formula \eqref{OSA_localized} for the localized on-shell action, we parametrize the cohomological constants $\etacoho^I_a$ using \eqref{special_quantization} with $\wb a=1$ and the gauge constants $\gauge^I_a$ using \eqref{gauge_parametrization2} with $w^0=(1,0,0)=\mp w^3$ and $w^1=(0,1,0)=\mp w^2$, giving us

 together with $\etacoho^I_0=0=\etacoho^I_3$ and $\etacoho^I_2=-\kappa\,\flux^I_2$, where $\flux^I_2\in\bZ$ has the interpretation of magnetic flux across the $S^2$ component of the $S^1\times S^2$ horizon, while the $\gaugeint^I_a$ are arbitrary gauge-choice integers.
 As usual we take